 An estimated 1.3 billion workers are engaged in agricultural production worldwide.
-This represents half of the total world labor force.
+This represents half of the total world labour force.
 Only 9% of agricultural workers are in industrialized countries.
 Almost 60% of them are in developing countries.
-A great majority of agricultural workers are found in Asia, which is the most densely populated region of the world, with more than 40% of the world's agricultural population concentrated in China and more than 20% in India.
+A great majority of agricultural workers are found in Asia, which is the most densely populated region of the world, with more than 40% of the world's agricultural population concentrated in China and more than 20% in India

-Every year since 2010 we are celebrating World Water Day on 22nd of March in partnership with prestigious National Institutes, State Agricultural Universities etc. where lectures on water conservation & reuse of water are organized.
-In addition, drawing competition on ‘Conservation of Water’ theme in schools is undertaken, a sixty seconds documentary on - Insaan Paani Bana Toh Nahi Sakta Par Bacha Jaroor Sakta Hai, highlights the importance of water conservation.
+Every year since 2010 Dhanuka is celebrating World Water Day on 22nd of March in partnership with prestigious National Institutes, State Agricultural Universities etc. where lectures on water conservation & reuse of water are organized.
+In addition to this, drawing competition on ‘Conservation of Water’ theme in schools is undertaken, a sixty seconds documentary on - Insaan Paani Bana Toh Nahi Sakta Par Bacha Jaroor Sakta Hai, highlights the importance of water conservation.
 Informative pamphlets, posters and banners depicting the need to save water are displayed across multiple touchpoints.
 Yagnas as per Hindu mythology to please the Rain Gods are being regularly undertaken for a good monsoon.
-We have constructed five check dams in Jugalpura, Devipura (District Sikar), Mainpura ki Dhani, Sankotra and Kothputli (Jaipur district), Rajasthan.
-These dams are expected to benefit approximately 10000 households having a population of over 50000.
+The Company has constructed five check dams in Jugalpura, Devipura (District Sikar), Mainpura ki Dhani, Sankotra and Kothputli (Jaipur district), Rajasthan.
+These dams are expected to benefit approximately 10,000 households having a population of over 50,000.